top of page

 03. Buy your domain name

 For some small business owners, registering a domain name for your business name is the final step of the naming process.
 Even if you’re in the early stages of creating a website for your new business, you should buy a domain name as soon as possible to prevent another business from acquiring it.
+Keep in mind, however, that registering a domain name does not replace legal name registration or trademarking, which are crucial steps to protect your business identity.

 A best practice is to use your business name as your domain name so that customers can easily identify and find your business online.
 But first, you’ll need to conduct a domain name search to make sure that yours is available.
 Once you’ve got your domain name, you can register it with Wix for as long as you need it, and be ready for when you connect it to your site.

-Bonus: Trademark your business name
+04. Trademark your business name

 While business names are registered at a state level, when you trademark a business name you take one step further toward protecting your company mark on a national level.
 Let’s take a deeper dive into what that entails.